lumucanada/final/README.md

 Inputs contain data that are unchanged from their original.
 We use one dataset:

 To obtain this data, you can be accessed at https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/8RHLG1.

-Outputs contain data that are modified from the input data, the report and supporting material.
-Scripts contain R scripts that take inputs and outputs and produce outputs.
-These are:

-01_data_cleaning.R
-02_data_preparation.R
-03_modelling.R